ncatlab/nlab-content/pages/5/1/5/8/8515/content.md

 ### Congruence rules for judgmental equality of types

-In addition, strict judgmental equalities have [[congruence rules]] for every type in the type theory.
+In addition, judgmental equalities have [[congruence rules]] for every type in the type theory.

 * Congruence rules for dependent function types